 BPMN Process Maps

 BPMN, or Business Process Modeling Notation, process maps are essentially an extension of UML.
 But unlike UML, BPMN was created solely to provide a standardized system for the purposes of business process modeling.
-BPMN is essentially a flow chart method that illustrates all steps of a business process.
+BPMN is essentially a flow chart method that illustrates all steps of a business process in hyperautomation.
 One of its benefits is its flexibility, allowing stakeholders to create diagrams that serve various purposes.

 For example, BPMN diagrams can be used to provide stakeholders with a broad overview of a process.
 They can also be used to create highly detailed diagrams that provide practical guidance to the stakeholders responsible for performing tasks.
 It achieves this using a standardized system of elements and symbols.
 The four common elements of business process diagrams are:

-- Artifacts.
-These are used to add information to a diagram that are not sequence or message flows.
+Artifacts: These are used to add information to a diagram that is not sequence or message flows.

 Value Stream Mapping